Idea killers: ways to stop ideas

 In the creative thinking course I taught at UW, we spent time listing idea killers, statements often heard in organizations that prevent change.
 Chapter 4 of The Myths of Innovation explores them in detail since it’s essential any creative person familiarize themselves with these phrases and learn countermeasures to overcome them.

 For example, a statement like “we don’t do that here” presumes that there is a good reason it’s not done.
 But is there?
-Maybe someone bad at their job forgot to do it when the organization started.
-Or the fact that it’s not done is hurting the company.
-That something is or is not done says nothing about it’s value.
+Maybe someone bad at their job forgot to do it when the organization started?
+Or perhaps the fact that it’s not done is hurting the company.
+The fact that something is or is not done says nothing about it’s value.
 You might as well say “the sky is blue” or “squares have angles”.
 They are merely observations.

 But if a statement like “we don’t do that here” is said by a powerful person, it’s politically hard to challenge them about why this might be, or that it’s a problem.
 Progress is often based on doing something that has never been done in that organization before.
 But a leader’s pride in what might be a failed notion of tradition inhibits the examination of the tradition’s positive/negative values.